wkaisertexas/wkaisertexas.github.io/src/content/project/millenium-power.md

 This town wants many things: cheap, reliable power and a high quality of life through low pollution.

-You are given a vast array of technologies at your disposal: solar, wind, nuclear, coal, natural gas, hydro-eletric and geothermal.What you decide to use is up to you.
+You are given a vast array of technologies at your disposal: solar, wind, nuclear, coal, natural gas, hydro-electric and geothermal.What you decide to use is up to you.

 In total, the game is expected to take 15 minutes for a complete play through.
 This could be significantly shorter depending on whether or not you are able to effectively manage power usage.